Search

 Before the original SECURE Act, retirees had to begin taking required minimum distributions (RMDs) from specific retirement accounts, such as a 401(k), once they turned 70½.
 The SECURE Act of 2019 increased that to age 72 for individuals born in 1950 or earlier.

-The SECURE Act 2.0 will change that age again, ultimately raising it to age 75 in an incremental phase-in approach over the next 10 years:
+The SECURE Act 2.0 changed that age again, ultimately raising it to age 75 in an incremental phase-in approach over the next 10 years:

 • For people born between 1951-1959, the RMD age is 73.